 Step 3: Join a Professional Organization

-Joining a professional organization for nannies can be highly beneficial to workers in this field, since organizations often have a wide variety of resources available to members that can help advance a nanny's career.
-For example, the International Nanny Association (INA) provides access to continuing education information, mentoring programs and other services.
+Joining a professional organization for nannies can be highly beneficial since organizations often have a wide variety of resources available to members that can help advance their career.
+For example, the International Nanny Association (INA) provides access to continuing education information, mentoring programs, and other services.
 Additionally, the INA offers two professional exams for members.
 The basic skills exam tests a person's childcare knowledge in the areas of health, safety, nutrition and professionalism.
-The INA credential exam tests applicants on practical childcare knowledge, such as child guidance, family communication, multicultural awareness and management skills.
-Passing these exams and earning their respective credentials can help a nanny stand out to families when applying for jobs.
+The INA credential exam tests applicants on practical childcare knowledge, such as child guidance, family communication, multicultural awareness, and management skills.
+Passing these exams and earning their respective credentials can help you out to families when applying for jobs.